NixImagery/Niximagery/_cameras/hasselblad-v.md

 type: Medium format SLR
 ---

 I bit the bullet on my first Hasselblad (header image, copyright [Cambrian Photo, Colwyn Bay](https://www.ebay.co.uk/usr/cambrianphoto)) on Boxing Day 2020.
 Experts will immediately notice that it's a bit of a *Frankenblad*, with an incongruous silver 1960's lens on a millennial 503CW body and magazine.
 There are fans of the older silver lenses, so perhaps it's not so monstrous a combination.
 Optically, the older lenses [aren't any different](https://kenrockwell.com/hasselblad/80mm-f28-c.htm) to the newer ones, and the multi-coating of the **T\*** lenses was more about marketing than optical performance, according to [Ken Rockwell](https://kenrockwell.com/hasselblad/80mm-f28-c.htm).
-What I'm hoping to dsicover is that the previous owner knew his Hasselblads and that this is a very good combination indeed.
+What I'm hoping to discover is that the previous owner knew his Hasselblads and that this is a very good combination indeed.

 ## Contents
 {:.no_toc}